fediverse-devnet/feditest/docs/plan/index.md

   * Edit a post.

-(The exact list of methods will only become clear once the test framework and the first actual tests are being implemented)
+(The exact list of methods will only become clear once the test framework and the first actual tests are being implemented.)

 There is a default implementation for this App Driver instance, which is “manual”.
 This implementation merely tells the tester what operation to perform manually, and what